5 Ways Husbands Make Wives Feel Unloved without Knowing It

 Intimacy requires openness.

 Our ability to build intimacy in our marriages hinges on our ability to openly and honestly share our thoughts, feelings, needs, concerns, struggles, and more.
 When our husbands withhold from us what they are dealing with internally, it is easy to feel disconnected to one another.

-You know your spouse so well, it’s impossible to hide your pain, frustration, or anger.
-You spouse can see right through any effort you put into hiding your emotions.
+You know your spouse so well that it’s impossible to hide your pain, frustration, or anger.
+Your spouse can see right through any effort you put into hiding your emotions.

 It’s better that you just come clean and let your spouse be the one who helps your work through whatever you are dealing with at the moment.

 If we want to stay on the same team as couples, we have to cultivate a culture of honest and open communication in our home.